GreatArcStudios/unitypausemenu/README.md

 ##Updating
 Delete the pause menu **folder** and install the new version.
 ##Things to note
-You will want to assign the main cam obj as the camera with your image effects like DOF and AO.
+Assign the main cam obj as the camera with your image effects like DOF and AO.

+The docs are located here: https://github.com/GreatArcStudios/UnityPauseMenuDocs